 The Division of the Humanities considers support of our doctoral students essential to the success and timely completion of the degree.
-External fellowship awards help students with financial support during additional quarters beyond the five year Division of the Humanities fellowship period, develop grant-writing skills, and enhance their curriculum vitae for the subsequent job search.
+External fellowship awards help students with financial support, develop grant-writing skills, and enhance their curriculum vitae for the subsequent job search.
 External awards, sponsored by either a public or private agency in a national competition, confer distinction on the student.

 Divisional Summer Stipends and External Summer Awards

-Students with a 3 quarter Division of the Humanities fellowship who receive an external fellowship that is awarded explicitly for the summer term and who are eligible for a Division of the Humanities summer stipend may hold both awards concurrently.
+Students who receive an external fellowship that is awarded explicitly for the summer term and who are eligible for a Division of the Humanities summer stipend may hold both awards concurrently.

 *Students who fail to report any outside funding are subject to the University's area disciplinary system.